Philosophy (PHIL)

 PHIL 3710 Political Philosophy (3 credits)

-A philosophical inquiry into the nature of social and political life.
-May include topics such as the nature of political liberty, the relation between the individual and larger institutions such as the state, the nature of justice, human rights, the meaning of the individual as a social being, the social aspects of individual identity, and the legitimacy (or lack thereof) of the use of force.
+Engages in a philosophical inquiry into the nature of social and political life.
+Topics discussed may include: the nature of political liberty; the relation between the individual and larger institutions such as the state; the nature of justice; human rights; the meaning of the individual as a social being; the social aspects of individual identity; and the legitimacy (or lack thereof) of the use of force.

 Level of Study: Undergraduate